 What happens after passing an Assessment or revalidation?

-For PLA LKEs, when you have successfully passed your assessment or revalidation you will be issued with a PLA LKE.
-The LKE will be limited to the type of vessel or fleet of vessels -usually a company name- that you applied for.
+For PLA LKEs, when you have successfully passed your assessment or revalidation you will be issued with a PLA LKE Certificate and Card.
+The LKE will be limited to the type of vessel or fleet of vessels -usually a company name that you applied for.
 If you find you need to add other vessels or a company’s fleet of vessels later on, then you will need to apply for an Endorsement Amendment.

-For MCA LKE revalidations, your BML will need to be endorsed.
+For MCA LKE revalidations, your BML will need to be endorsed – further details can be found on the MCA Website.
 A BML application, licence, fee, Revalidation testimonials, current ML 5 (if over 45 years of age) and proof of passing the LKE will need to be sent to: